meganz/MEGAchat/Readme.md

 shell, as already explained.
 Also, we need to hack the webrtc build system to use the gnustl C++ runtime instead of stlport.
 This is important because we have to use the same runtime at least in the webrtc module of Karere, and stlport does not have good support for C++11, exceptions are disabled and we use them a lot.
+To apply the gnustl patch (to the build/common.gypi file), verify that you are in the webrtc trunk directory:
+`cd build && svn patch /path/to/karere/webrtc-build/android/common.gypi.patch`
-However some small fixes need to be applies to the webrtc code to be able to build with gnustl.
+Also, some small fixes need to be applies to the webrtc code to be able to build with gnustl.
-To make all these changes easy, a patch is included that takes care of everything, and also fixes the sanitized_options build issue
+To make these changes easy, apply the following patch, which and also fixes the sanitized_options build issue (described below).
-(described below).
-The patch is located at `karere-native/webrtc-build/android/webrtc.patch`.
 Verify that you are in the webrtc trunk directory, and do:
 `svn patch /path/to/karere-native/webrtc-build/android/webrtc.patch`
-Note that the patch is valid only for the 6937 revision of webrtc.
+Note that the patches are valid only for the 6937 revision of webrtc.
+The reason why the patches are two and not one combined is that these are two separate svn repos, and not one.
 Configure GYP:
 `export GYP_DEFINES="build_with_libjingle=1 build_with_chromium=0 enable_tracing=1 OS=android target_arch=arm arm_version=7"`